Marketing Mix

 The Boston Consulting Group Matrix

-This four-grid system helps managers visualize where their products land on the growth and profit potential scale.
+The Boston Consulting Group Matrix works off of a four-grid system that helps managers visualize where their products fall on the growth and profit potential scale.
 If a product shows low market growth or low-profit potential, managers select a marketing mix to boost market growth, profit potential, or both.

 How to Interpret the BCG Matrix

 Each box in the BCG matrix reflects a category of low-to-high market growth rate and low-to-high profit potential.
-The goal is to move question marks and "pets" into either the cash cow or star category (the two most profitable areas).
+The goal is to move question marks and “pets” into either the cash cow or star category, the two most profitable areas.

-- STARS are products with both high market growth rate and high relative market share.
+Stars are products with both high market growth rate and high relative market share.
 These products have both a high potential growth rate but may already have saturated the market.

-- CASH COWS are products with a low market growth rate but a relatively high market share.
+Cash cows are products with a low market growth rate but a relatively high market share.
 Cash cows produce reliable, predictable revenue to a market constantly consuming the product.

-- QUESTION MARKS are in a high growth market but have relatively low market share.
+Question marks are in a high growth market but have relatively low market share.
 The reason for their low market share needs to be solved.
 Can they be moved into the Star category or Cash Cow category?
 If no, why not?

-- "PETS": are products with both a low growth market and low market share.
+Pets are products with both a low growth market and low market share.
 These products may need to be reinvigorated with new concepts, packaging, or formulas – or retired and removed from the product line.

 For example, Progressive Insurance's strategy appears to be to dominate the market for home and auto insurance by promising low prices.
 To do so, they use a recognizable spokesperson (Flo), television commercials, search engine marketing, and social media marketing.